Bem-vindo à página oficial da Assembleia da República

 European Court of Auditors (ECA)

-The European Court of Auditors is an independent body that decides freely on the organisation and timing of its audits.
-Its role is to oversee the legality and the expenditure of the European Union and its institutions, in order to improve the efficacy of the Union's financial management.
-Likewise, it is required to provide a report on the accounts of the European Union to the European Parliament and the Council and may issue opinions on the financial implications of a proposal for a legislative act by the institutions.
-However, the ECA has no jurisdictional powers of its own.
-It issues opinions and conducts audits of the financial management of Union funds, which are presented in reports it sends to the competent EU institutions.
+The European Court of Auditors is an independent body which decides freely on the organisation and timing of its audits.
+Its role is to oversee the expenditure, including its legality, of the European Union and its institutions, in order to improve the efficiency of the Union's financial management.
+It is required to provide a report on the accounts of the European Union to the European Parliament and the Council, and may issue opinions on the financial implications of a proposal for a legislative act by the institutions.
+However, the ECA has no legal powers of its own.
+It issues opinions and conducts audits of the financial management of EU funds, which are presented in reports which it sends to the competent EU institutions.

 The full Court of 27 Members meets around twice a month to discuss and adopt documents such as the ECA's main annual publications – the reports on the EU general budget and the European Development Funds.

-The members of the Court must be completely independent of the Member States in their mission.
+The members of the Court must be completely independent of the Member States.
 In addition, they must fulfil their role on an exclusive basis and may not have any other occupation.

 The Court cooperates with national services and the European institutions.
 It may also request any information required for the performance of its role from EU institutions and bodies, organisations receiving payments from the EU budget or national audit bodies.